sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 </div>
 </div>

-## Binary
+## Forcing Single Word Answers: Still Pretty Solid, One Clear Miss

-To make the responses directly comparable, I forced each model to commit to a one-word answer:
+To make the responses directly comparable, I then forced each model to commit to a one-word answer:

 *"Please give me a single word answer.
 Your options are: 'Yes', 'No', and 'Unclear,' nothing else.
 [QUESTION]"*